 4. Calculate the true cost of your debts

 When you’re thinking about how to budget, you will need to manage the tug of war between repaying your existing debts and saving for the future.
 However, all debts are not created equal, and the winner of that tug of war hinges on the cost of the money you borrowed.

 - When it’s smart to pay down debt and save for the future: For low-rate federal student loans with favorable provisions such as deferment and debt forgiveness, there is no huge rush to get that balance to zero.
-You need to make the minimum payments on time to continue building your credit, but you may be better off contributing remaining money to your 401(k).
+While paying down student loan debt is laudable, ironically, one of the biggest mistakes young people make is paying down student loans too quickly at the expense of other goals.
+You need to make the minimum payments on time to continue building your credit, but you may be better off contributing remaining money to your 401(k), particularly if your employer provides a matching contribution.
 The same rule applies to a mortgage with an interest rate under 3 percent: Any money past the regular monthly payment might be better used with tax-advantaged retirement savings options or putting that money in a 529 plan for your kids’ future education expenses.

 - When it’s smart to focus on paying down debt only: For credit cards or personal loans with double-digit interest rates, it’s a different story: There is an urgency to paying this kind of debt off as quickly as possible.
 Your car loan is worth a close look, too.
 It might have a low interest rate attached to it, but it’s not a debt worth dragging out.
 The combination of a depreciating asset with sizable monthly payments can act as a barrier to achieving financial flexibility.
 Bankrate’s Auto Loan Early Payoff Calculator can give you a good idea of the difference you can make by accelerating your monthly payments.